Pupil Premium Strategy Statement – Brookfield Community School

 Improved reading fluency and comprehension among disadvantaged pupils.

-For students participating in the ‘Thinking Reading’ intervention programme, data shows that the gap between their reading age and their chronological age is decreasing quickly.
+For students participating in the ‘Thinking Reading’ intervention programme, data shows that the gap between their reading age and their chronological age is decreasing very quickly.

 Teachers should also have recognised this improvement through engagement in lessons and book scrutiny.